-- chalkboard - chalk - flip chart paper - easel - thick magic markers (various colours) - tape - watch or cell phone for time-keeping - six pieces of paper numbered one through six - a cup, bag or hat from which to draw the numbered pieces of paper - Poster 9.2.2: Ovulation, fertilisation and embryosis (Resource 1 in your learners' books) - Educator resource 9.2.1: True or false answer key - Educator resource 9.2.2: Illustrations of hormonal contraceptives (Resource 2 in your learners' books) - Poster 9.2.1: Hormonal contraception What it is and what it isn't (Reading 1 in your learners' books) - Reading 9.2.1: Hormonal contraception methods at-a-glance (Reading 2 in your learners' books) - Worksheet 9.2.1: True or false?
-(Worksheet 1 in your learners' books)
+- chalkboard - chalk - flip chart paper - easel - thick magic markers (various colours) - tape - watch or cell phone for time-keeping - six pieces of paper numbered one through six - a cup, bag or hat from which to draw the numbered pieces of paper - Poster 9.2.2: Ovulation, fertilisation and embryosis - Educator resource 9.2.1: True or false answer key - Educator resource 9.2.2: Illustrations of hormonal contraceptives - Poster 9.2.1: Hormonal contraception What it is and what it isn't - Reading 9.2.1: Hormonal contraception methods at-a-glance

-- 1. Please refer to Pages 4-7 in this guide for a comprehensive glossary of terms that defines all the new concepts used in all the Grade 9 SLPs. - 2.
+- 1. Please refer to The front of this guide for a comprehensive glossary of terms that defines all the new concepts used in all the Grade 9 SLPs. - 2.
 Study the lesson in order to understand the content, methodology and time allocated for each lesson. - 3.
 Prepare six small pieces of paper, each labelled with numbers 1-6.
 Put these numbers inside a bag, cup, box or hat from which to draw them unseen, at random. - 4.
 Prepare a large-sized version of Poster 9.2.1: Hormonal contraception what it is and what it isn't by copying it onto the board or a poster-sized sheet of paper from the resource provided at the end of this lesson plan. - 5.
 Display Poster 9.2.2: Ovulation, fertilisation and embryosis in the classroom, in a position where all your learners can see it clearly.